semaphoreci/docs/docs/score/project-insights.md

 ## Configuring Insights

 Semaphore does its best to figure out your CI branch and Pipeline.
-You can tell Semaphore your Branch and Pipeline File in the Insight Settings.
+You can tell Semaphore your branch and pipeline file in the Insights Settings.
-However, you must fill in those values for Continous Deployment to see the CD metrics.
+However, you must fill in those values for continuous deployment to see the CD metrics.

 ### Setting up Integration and Deployment insights